chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/15-accessing-and-reviewing-the-burndown.md

 ---
-title: Understand accessing and reviewing the burndown
+title: Understand accessing and reviewing the burndown chart in [!UICONTROL Enhanced Analytics]
-description: Learn how to access the burndown chart and understand the relationship between remaining hours, project condition, and project velocity in [!DNL  Workfront].
+description: Learn how to access the burndown chart and understand the relationship between remaining hours, project condition, and project velocity in Workfront.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335051.png